French frigate Rhin: Later career

 Rhin underwent a large repair at Sheerness between May 1817 and August 1820.
 She was then laid up (roofed over).
 In 1822 Rhin was among the many vessels that had served on the north coast of Spain and the coast of France in the years 1812, 1813 and 1814 that received their respective proportions of the sum reserved to answer disputed claims from the Parliamentary grant for services during those years.

-From May to October 1838 she was fitted at Chatham as a lazaretto for Sheerness.
+From May to October 1838 she was fitted at Chatham as a floating lazaretto for Sheerness.

 Fate

 The Admiralty lent Rhin to the Sub-committee for the Inspection of Shipping on the Thames as a smallpox hospital ship on 9 September 1871.
 She was sold to Charlton & Sons, Charlton on 26 May 1884 for £1,250.